On this panel, all page elements are presented as a nested list. Here you can select, move, nest, duplicate, rename, and delete elements.

-These files are created automatically and can be further edited.
+These files are created automatically for you to edit further.

-After exporting or publishing your site, you get clean, optimized HTML with no unnecessary elements and props.
+After exporting or publishing your site, you get clean, optimized HTML with no unnecessary elements or props.

 Share your project with colleagues

-You can work on a project together with your colleagues: just give them access by email or send an invitation link.
+You can work on a project together with your colleagues: just send them an invitation link.